mmbell/samurai/README.markdown

 ## Running SAMURAI

-The program takes a single argument in the form of an XML configuration file describing the run.
+The program takes a single argument in the form of an TDRP parameter file or legacy XML configuration file describing the run.
 Observational data and reference frame information should be placed in a subdirectory specified in the configuration.

 The current interface is available for 3D Cartesian and 3D cylindrical analysis.
-The 2D Cylindrical interface will be added soon.
+2D analyses can be performed by using the Fourier filter and periodic boundary conditions in one of the dimensions.

 Several utility scripts are included in the `util` subdirectory, and more will be added as available.